Governor says he doesn't believe he's done anything criminal

 City employees were involved in treating water at the Flint Water Treatment Plant as well as in testing residents’ water for the state.

 One class-action lawsuit says residents have suffered skin lesions, hair loss, vision loss, memory loss, depression and anxiety.
-There are also concerns about miscarriages
+There are also concerns about miscarriages, imminent learning disabilities in children and Legionnaires’ disease.

 On the mend?